-- 1. The reduction described in section 904(d)(2)(E)(ii) for taxes deemed paid with respect to dividends from a noncontrolled section 902 corporation out of E&P attributable to interest subject to withholding in excess of a 5% rate and - 2.
+- 1. The reduction described in section 904(d)(2)(E)(ii) for taxes deemed paid with respect to dividends from a noncontrolled section 902 corporation (10/50 corporation) out of E&P attributable to interest subject to withholding in excess of a 5% rate and - 2.
 The reduction for foreign taxes on foreign oil related income under section 907(b).